DevOpsCoin/main-website/README.md

 # $DEVOPS MemeCoin Website

+⚠️ **Important Update:**
+$DEVOPS is **migrating to the BNB Smart Chain (BSC)**.
+All previous Solana deployments are deprecated and no longer represent the official token.
+The website structure remains intact while wallet sections and token links are being updated for BNB.

 A modern, community-driven memecoin project site built for DevOpsCoin.
 This static site uses Tailwind CSS for styling, SVG icons for a professional look, and a dynamic header for maintainability.
 Deployed via GitHub Pages.

 ## Features